voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

-    The intensity value `0` is a reserved "background" class that is always rendered as invislble in the App.
+    The intensity value `0` is a reserved "background" class that is always rendered as invisible in the App.

 .. _temporal-detection: